 Since the board requires some soldering, we can not accept returns.
 Zero Crossing accepts no liability should someone incorrectly use their earphones on this amp's output.
 The risk would be to ruin your earphones and/or ruin your eardrums.
 Be cool with initial volume settings!

-We are currently only shipping in the continental US.
+We are currently only shipping in the continental US and Canada.

 We recognize our top users by making them a Tindarian.
 Tindarians have access to secret & unreleased features.